 1. AI (Artificial Intelligence)

-The extend of AI’s rise in our daily lives has taken many people by surprise.
+The extent of AI’s rise in our daily lives has taken many people by surprise.
 Artificial intelligence platforms are revolutionizing the way we conduct business offering extensive analytics and streamlining software architecture.
 These applications will surge in the following years.
-But what happens when AI goes beyond human level thinking ?
+But what happens when AI goes beyond human-level thinking?
 The warnings have been well documented on the big screen and many concerns have been raised.
-We only hope that this will result in a fail safe to be put in place that will manually over ride the automation process among other things.
+We only hope that this will result in a fail-safe to be put in place that will manually override the automation process among other things.

 Automation has also become a concerning topic in employment.
 Recently we’ve seen automated systems starting to replace human workers.
-How do we move forward with this trend with out causing mass unemployment ?
-Is a universal salary the only solution ?
-This and many other questions will puzzle law makers in the near future as technology becomes more interwined with our lives.
+How do we move forward with this trend without causing mass unemployment?
+Is a universal salary the only solution?
+This and many other questions will puzzle lawmakers in the near future as technology becomes more intertwined with our lives.

-We are witnessing an increase in commercially oriented DDos and phishing attacks.
-Distributed denial of service prevents legitimate users from accessing your services by overwhelming your entire network with traffic while phishing by clicking on undesired links or opening infected docs can give hackers access to your personal information.
-These methods have wrecked havoc in the past.
-The internet was build on openness and sharing.
+We are witnessing an increase in commercially oriented DDoS and phishing attacks.
+Distributed Denial of service prevents legitimate users from accessing your services by overwhelming your entire network with traffic while phishing by clicking on undesired links or opening infected docs can give hackers access to your personal information.
+These methods have wreaked havoc in the past.
+The internet was built on openness and sharing.
 Its a shame seeing these attributes being explored as vulnerabilities.
-In the future your protection from theft or damage will be strengthened by identifying the threat early on and neutralizing it by reducing zero day exploits and redirecting traffic that looks suspicious.
+In the future, your protection from theft or damage will be strengthened by identifying the threat early on and neutralizing it by reducing zero-day exploits and redirecting traffic that looks suspicious.

 Blockchain technology first started gaining notoriety with bitcoin.
 In the future since bitcoin has had large fluctuations in valuation that raised concerns about its legitimacy the method it uses to secure the transactions will be separated and used by financial institutions as a means to further encrypt money transfers.
 So the only attribute that is appealing to banks is the validation process and the transaction itself.
 Once verified it will be added to an existing blockchain that is invariable and stable.
 Similar to a ledger but with blocks of data.